 Remove the runners, weeds and dead leaves to avoid diseases as well as to stimulate growth and an increase in fruit production.
 Take the plants out of the ground every year, replant in a new bed, and use runners to generate new plants.
 If your seedling seem to be suffering in the heat, you can keep them cool by adding some ice cubes or plastic bottles with frozen water to keep the soil moist.

 Drip irrigating works wonderfully for strawberries.
 Keep the soil moist by watering regularly, but avoid over-watering, as this can cause the fruit to rot and attract snails.
 When the bulk of the harvest is nearly ripe, avoid heavy soaking to increase the flavour.
 Watering too much during this phase might mean bigger fruit, but a decrease in flavour.

 Fertilise in at the beginning of the dry season with compost and worm castings if available.
 Apply liquid seaweed fortnightly, as it protects the leaves from some pests and sweetens fruits.
 Feed with liquid potash when flowers appear, to sweeten fruit.

 Plastic mulch, with holes perforated for the plants is an option.
 This will help to control weeds and keeps the plants warm, but it can also impact soil health negatively, and does not biodegrade.
 The natural alternative is clean straw mulch, which can be added close around the plants.
 Pine needle mulch around the plants is also beneficial, as it increases soil acidity.

 Different varieties will be ready to harvest at different times.
 Most strawberries ripen in spring, but some varieties may produce fruit all the way into autumn.
 You can expect to pick the first fruit 20-35 days after the flowers appear.
-Wait until the fruit is shiny and deep red and then pick them by cutting the stem.
+Wait until the fruit are shiny and have developed a good colour and then pick them by cutting the stem.
 Once picked, they will keep in the refrigerator for 3 -5 days.